 Diamond Color Actually Means Lack of Color

-Many of these color distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.
+Many of these diamond color distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.
 Hence, it is important to get a GIA expert’s opinion in evaluating the best color for your diamond.

 Why does the GIA color grading system start at D?

 Before GIA universalized the D-to-Z Color Grading Scale, there was no clear standard to define what diamond color is.
 A variety of other systems were used loosely, from A, B, and C (used without clear definition), to Arabic (0, 1, 2, 3) and Roman (I, II, III) numbers, to descriptive terms like “gem blue” or “blue white,” which are notorious for misinterpretation.
-So the creators of the GIA Color Scale wanted to start fresh, without any association with earlier systems.
+So, the creators of the GIA Color Scale wanted to start fresh, without any association with earlier systems.
 Thus the GIA scale starts at the letter D. Very few people still cling to other grading systems, and no other system has the clarity and universal acceptance of the GIA scale.

 Are diamonds graded as Zs considered fancy-color?

 No. Naturally colored diamonds outside the normal color range are called fancy-color diamonds.
-The FTC provides no guidelines for the use of the term “fancy-color” in the US, but there is general agreement in the international trade about what diamond color range is customary for fancy-color diamonds are either yellow or brown diamonds that have more color than a Z masterstone or they exhibit a color other than yellow or brown.
+The FTC provides no guidelines for the use of the term “fancy-color” in the US, but there is general agreement in the international trade about what diamond color range is customary for fancy-color diamonds.
+These are either yellow or brown diamonds that have more color than a Z master stone or they exhibit a color other than yellow or brown.